If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 On the game's disc, some voice clips for attacks that were never implemented are viewable via hacking.
 Only one unused arte remains in the game.

 Luke and Asch have 'Falling Dragon' and 'Ravaging Hell'.
 Their Japanese names are Tsuiga Soushouzan (Falling Dragon) and Tenma Senretsushou (Ravaging Hell).
 Their kanji suggests that they're combination arcane artes.
-For Falling Dragon, the sounds seem like a combination of Senkou Tsuijinga (Light Spear Canon),and Sougazan (Fang Blade).
+For Falling Dragon, the sounds seem like a combination of Senkou Tsuijinga (Light Spear Canon), and Sougazan (Fang Blade).
 For Ravaging Hell, it sounds like some sort of combination of Senkou Tsuijinga and Senshouha (Rending Thrust), and the 'Tenma' part may relate to Devil's Inferno.

 Tear had a line she was supposed to say after using Innocent Shine: "And purify all!"
 But the animation is so fast, it skips past this.
 Also, her Grand Fonic Hymn can be hacked in - it is similar to the one she will use in the final battle against Van, but nothing happens at all once it is done casting.

 Anise's unused techniques, of which only voice data remain, are 'Dragon Rampage' and 'Fang Shot'.
-These were likely incomplete or weaker versions of her existing artes (ie, Dragon Shot).
+These were likely incomplete or weaker versions of her existing artes (i.e., Dragon Shot).
 Also, she has 'Fatal strike!
 Valkyrie Sabre!', most definitely a skill only usable if she equips the Valkyrie accessory for Tokunaga.

 Natalia has a tech called Chronos Raid, which actually remains in the game, but it appears to be a slower version of Piercing Line.
 Yet, it is an Arcane Arte, so it can be used to trigger Astral Rain.
 She also has voice data for 'Sting Maker', and 'Behold this Lanvaldearean Arte!
 Imperial Raid!'.
-The latter may have been another tech she could learn from Nick, a travelling archery master who teaches her Gallant Barrage and Healing Force.
+The latter may have been another tech she could learn from Nick, a traveling archery master who teaches her Gallant Barrage and Healing Force.
 Alternatively, it may have been a FoF change, judging by the line before the arte name.

 Dist has voice clips for a Mystic Arte of some kind, and there are two cut-ins that were for this purpose.
 "Behold this arte of the Rose!
 You will rue this day!
 D-Buster!"
 There are animations for this Arte, but nothing happens if hacked in-game.

 Likewise, Asch had a second Mystic Arte, with the following quotes: "I'm done playing!
 Binding Doom!
 Now die!
 The weak should stay back!"
-He has an unused facial cut in, unlike Legretta and Largo (the only other characters that don't have facial cut-ins at all)
+He has an unused facial cut in, unlike Legretta and Largo (the only other characters that don't have facial cut-ins at all).

 Largo has voice data for Thunder Beast, a FoF change of Beast.
 Legretta has several unused attacks/spells, namely 'Bright Fear', 'Grieving Rune', and 'Divine Field'.
 The latter may have created a Light Field of Fonon, similar to Tear's 'Invoke' spells.
 Alternatively, it may have been similar to Fatal Circle.
 Grieving Rune is actually a variant of Ray Satellite (one of Colette Brunel's techs from Tales of Symphonia), due to the Japanese equivalent audio clip saying "Rune Steer" (the Japanese name for Ray Satellite).